 Then, considering the post-stimulus interval (0 to 400 ms) for statistical analysis, we were able to draw conclusions about H2, regarding normal carrier-frequency processing in the tinnitus and control groups.
 This allowed us to strengthen the effects of the first analysis by controlling for potential basic differences in carrier-frequency processing between the tinnitus and control groups.
 For this analysis, we considered solely the random-sound condition to analyze frequency decoding per se, without potential predictability effects.
 We were then able to compare the resulting decoding accuracies over time between groups by implementing cluster-based permutation t-tests.
 Since we expected no difference between groups, we added equivalence testing to strengthen our results (Walker & Nowacki, 2011).

 We analyzed H3 by extracting individual values of the short version of the Tinnitus Questionnaire (Mini-TQ) and calculating the mean subjective tinnitus distress for each individual of the tinnitus group.
 Next, we correlated the individual tinnitus distress values with the mean decoding accuracy of each individual in the previously analyzed pre-stimulus interval.
 Importantly, information regarding tinnitus distress was not available for all 40 tinnitus subjects but solely 31 subjects were included in this analysis.
+We therefore excluded the nine subjects that did not complete the Mini-TQ for this specific analysis.

 Results